 The jury rejected the employer's claim and returned a verdict for $15.2 million.
 It found the truck driver and the employer engaged in "conscious indifference to consequences", thus justifying awarding punitive damages.

-If you or someone you know has been hurt in an auto accident, meet with a Clayton County auto accident lawyer at the Law Offices of Shane Smith.
+If you or someone you know has been hurt in an auto accident, meet with a Clayton County auto accident lawyer at Shane Smith Law.
 We can obtain the relevant evidence including police reports